Skip to main content

 Mutations and Phenotypes

 Radiation energy, such as ultraviolet (UV) light or ionizing radiation, can cause mutations by damaging the DNA structure.
-This damage may lead to the formation of thymine dimers in UV radiation or double-strand breaks in ionizing radiation.
-These alterations can disrupt normal base pairing and replication, resulting in mutations if not properly repaired.
+UV light can lead to the formation of pyrimidine dimers, which disrupt normal base pairing, while ionizing radiation can cause double-strand breaks.
+These alterations can result in various mutations if not properly repaired by cellular mechanisms.

 Recommended video: